ppy/osu-wiki/news/2020-04-07-mappers-report-march.md

 ---

 And that’s it for this month!
 We thought our news post might be a bit shorter this time but we were proven wrong thanks to all the new content!
-Make sure to keep an eye out for the next NAT meeting announcement in the #modding channel on the [osu!dev Discord Server](https://discord.gg/ppy).
+Make sure to tune in for the next NAT meeting in the #modding channel on the [osu!dev Discord Server](https://discord.gg/ppy).
 Thank you for reading, stay safe and healthy!

 See you next month!